-Upon the FDA's approval of ONIVYDE in the fourth quarter of 2015, we began commercially selling ONIVYDE within the United States.
-For the three months ended March 31, 2016, we recognized net product revenues of \$10.0 million as compared to \$4.3 million for the three months ended December 31, 2015.
+Upon the FDA's approval of ONIVYDE in the fourth quarter of 2015, we began selling ONIVYDE within the United States.
+For the three and six months ended June 30, 2016, we recognized net product revenues of \$12.9 million and \$22.8 million, respectively.
 We estimate our net product revenues by deducting from our gross product revenues trade allowances, estimated rebates and chargeback discounts, estimated reserves for product returns and estimated costs of other incentives offered to patients.
 We expect such net product revenues to increase in future periods as ONIVYDE continues to gain market penetration.